 Ensign Kira Peterson at Coast Guard Sector Jacksonville Prevention Department, Florida tel: (904) 232-2640, ext.
 108.End Further Info End Preamble Start Supplemental Information

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
-Security zones around escorted vessels are necessary to ensure the safe transit of the escorted vessels as well as the public.
+The COTP has determined that this temporary rule needs to be effective starting April 29, 2006, and that delaying its effective date would be contrary to public interest because security zones around escorted vessels are necessary to ensure the safe transit of the escorted vessels as well as the public.
 Certain vessel movements are more vulnerable to terrorist acts and it would be contrary to the public interest to publish an NPRM which would incorporate a notice and comment period that would delay the effective date of this regulation.

 For the same reasons and under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.

 Background and Purpose

 The terrorist attacks of September 2001 heightened the need for development of various security measures throughout the seaports of the United States, particularly around vessels and facilities whose presence or movement creates a heightened vulnerability to terrorist acts; or those for which the consequences of terrorist acts represent a threat to national security.
 The President of the United States has found that the security of the United States is and continues to be endangered following the attacks of September 11 (E.O.
 13273, 67 FR 56215, September 3, 2002).
 Additionally, national security and intelligence officials continue to warn that future terrorist attacks are likely.